milmaniq/sales-and-stock-control-system-in-php/README.md

-# Sales and Installment based Order System
+# Sales and Stock Control System

 This system is a Web Application that can be implemented in a Jewellery Store.
 It has the functionality to record Customer Sales.